 About the Series

-The TDPS Speaker Series presents a diverse range of lectures and conversations by artists and scholars from across the fields of theater, dance, and performance studies.
-Events take place on select Thursday afternoons throughout the academic year.
+The TDPS Speaker Series presents a diverse range of lectures and conversations with artists and scholars from across the fields of theater, dance, and performance studies.
+Events generally take place on select Thursday afternoons throughout the academic year.
 All events are free and open to the public.